 Donations to Nickel Plate Arts, which are humbly appreciated and greatly needed, can be made online or by sending a check to 107 S. 8th St., Noblesville, IN 46060.

+Are you interested in becoming a sponsor for this event?
 Each person, organization and business has a thread to contribute to make the fabric of our community a better place to live.
 You can share your thread with us by becoming a corporate sponsor.
-Complete the form here to start a conversation.
+Please email Aili McGill with your interest!